 The conducting body sets the exam pattern of IRDA exam.
 The IRDA selection process comprises three stages.

 - Phase -III Interview

 The phase-I of IRDA exam is an online objective type exam.
-The exam will be bilingual i.e. Hindi or English, except the English Language section.
+The exam will be bilingual, i.e. Hindi or English, except for the English Language section.

 Candidates have to qualify in each section and in aggregate as per the minimum cut-off marks of each section decided by IRDA.

 Negative marking: candidates will lose 1/4th mark for each wrong attempt.

 Phase-I of IRDA Assistant Manager exam is a qualifying paper.
 Marks obtained in prelims will not be counted for an interview or final selection.